trevorwslee/TFTImageShow/README.md

 # Wiring TFT LCD Module

-For LiLyGo TDisplay / TCamera Plus board, the TFT LCD screen is pre-build in the microcontroller board; hence, no need for any wiring.
+For LiLyGo TDisplay / TCamera Plus board, the TFT LCD screen is in-built the microcontroller board; hence, no need for additional wiring.

 For Raspberry Pi Pico board, as mentioned previously, a ST7789 2.8 inch 240x320 SPI TFT LCD module is used; hence, some wiring is necessary